Wondering about Software as a Service SaaS architecture?

-In the 90s, we saw the emergence of the world wide web as we know it today, computing power and network infrastructure continued to grow in the 90s and as web technology improved, the complexity and functionality of websites continue to advance and we saw more advanced services being developed for the internet (or cloud).
+In the 90s, we saw the emergence of the world wide web as we know it today and computing power.
+Network infrastructure continued to grow in the 90s and as web technology improved, the complexity and functionality of websites continue to advance.

-Whether you‘re new to SaaS, an experienced developer or CTO, we‘re sure you‘ll find this article interesting.
-In this blog post, we look at SaaS and cover the following points:
+Whether you’re new to SaaS, an experienced developer, or CTO, we’re sure you’ll find this article on SaaS application architecture interesting.

 - Infrastructure as a Service

 Any updates or patches to a SaaS architecture application are all handled by the provider.
 The customer doesn’t need to download upgrades or reinstall new versions of a product as the software is delivered over the internet.